Where and How an End User's Content is Stored

 Glean follows the The Principle of Least Privilege, which means access to customer and end user data is restricted to authorized persons who have a legitimate business need to access it, in line with their job role.
 Where possible, access is further limited to the specific data set needed to complete a task.

-The Chief Operating Officer, Head of Engineering, Head of Data and Systems, and IT Operations Manager are accountable for the authorization of access to customer and end user data.
+The Head of IT and InfoSec, Head of Data, and Head of Engineering are accountable for the authorization of access to customer and end user data.
 Access can be changed or removed at any time by these individuals, or, by a delegated member of senior management.
 For example, when a colleague changes role, their access to a specific system may be removed because it is no longer required for their day-to-day work.

 The IT and Engineering teams maintain a list of all applications and databases that hold customer and end user data and their corresponding internal owner.